 1997-2002 Pontiac Firebird

-In a nutshell: This article is an overview of your Firebird's audio system and its upgrade options.
-Use our vehicle selector to find the gear that will fit your car.
+Then, use our vehicle selector to find the gear that will fit your Firebird.

 Overview of the Pontiac Firebird

 When the final 2002 Firebird rolled off the assembly line, no one thought it would be the final Firebird.
 The widely held belief that the legendary nameplate would eventually return basically went "poof" when the entire Pontiac brand went away.
 At least the Firebird went out on a high note.
 We'll never really know what the fifth-generation Firebird would've been, but we do know that the fourth-generation cars were arguably the best Firebirds ever.